 - Best practice preparation of prompts

-- Thinking on your feet, focussing on requirements of the listener
+- Thinking on your feet, focus on requirements of the listener